welcome to yellowknife

 Host Country – Canada

 Consisting of ten provinces and three territories, Canada is the world’s second-largest country by total land area, covering over 9.9 million square km.
 Canada’s geographic makeup is extremely diverse, a feature that mirrors its climate.
 Arctic weather dominates the northern part of the country for large parts of the year, while milder winters and hot summers make up two out of the four seasons towards the southern half.
 But fear not, your visit was strategically planned for the summer!

 Canadian geology spans four billion years of Earth history.
 The oldest rocks are preserved in the stable Archean crustal blocks of which the largest include the Superior, Slave, Rae, Hearne and North Atlantic cratons.
-These blocks are also the repository for much of Canada’s gold, copper, iron, zinc and diamonds.
+These blocks are also the repository for much of Canada’s gold, copper, iron, zinc, rare earth elements and diamonds.
 Canada is widely considered to be one of the best-endowed countries in the world in terms of mineral resources.

 Canada also has a number of regions rich in kimberlite, most notably the Lac de Gras kimberlite field in the NWT.
 The many years of exploration, scientific research, and mine development that have gone into this region have had a profound effect on Canadian geoscience and the regional and national economies.